JBE Style Guide

 Foreign Language Issues

-- All technical terms in Buddhist languages, except proper names, are italicized (see below for a list of terms).
+- All technical terms in Buddhist languages, except proper names, are italicized except for those that have become English words.
+A list of common terms may be found below.
+Please note carefully which ones are and are not italicized.

 - Use a font that contains characters with the necessary diacritical marks.
-We recommend Times Roman Extended or Gentium, which can be downloaded free from http://www.bcca.org/services/fonts .
+We recommend Gentium Plus, which can be downloaded free from http://scripts.sil.org/cms/scripts/page….); it is suggested that you download and install this font and use this template (Template for JBE articles) to prepare your article.

 Examples of Bibliographic Entries